Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Settings

 \subsection{Semantic Compression settings}

-To make the appropriate estimation for semantic compression - \say{ratio to distortion rate}, we use a simple convolutional autoencoder on CIFAR-10 dataset \cite{2010-DL-CIFAR} to simulate the performance of semantic communication.
+To make the appropriate estimation for compression - \say{ratio to data distortion}, we use a convolutional autoencoder on the CIFAR-10 dataset \cite{2010-DL-CIFAR} to simulate the performance of SemCom.
 To be more specific, we train the autoencoder to reconstruct the original data via the MSE function.
-The embedding vectors with smallest dimensionality represents the compressed representation and the compression ratio is considered via the Equation~\eqref{eq:compression-ratio}.
-Our theoretical implementation for semantic compression - \say{ratio to distortion rate} can be found via experimental evaluation code\footnote[2]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom/blob/main/theory_eval/CompressionEvaluation.ipynb}.}.
-The mapping of \say{ratio to distortion rate} is demonstrated as in table~\ref{tab:semantic-compression}.
+The embedding vectors with smallest dimensionality represent the compressed representation and the compression ratio is considered via the equation~\eqref{eq:compression-ratio}.
+Our empirical implementation for compression - \say{ratio to data distortion} can be found via experimental evaluation code\footnote[2]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom/blob/main/theory_eval/CompressionEvaluation.ipynb}.}.
+The mapping of \say{ratio to data distortion} is demonstrated as in Table~\ref{tab:semantic-compression}.